Estimation of copulas via Maximum Mean Discrepancy: Introduction

 \mds

 In the literature, there are very few attempts to build robust estimation methods for semi-parametric copula models that would be ``omnibus'' (i.e. not dependent on some particular choices of models).
-Using Mahalanobis distances computed using robust estimates of covariance and location,~\cite{MendesNelsen} identified some points which seem not to follow the assumed dependence structure.
+Using Mahalanobis distances computed using robust estimates of covariance and location, Mendes et al.~\cite{MendesNelsen} identified some points which seem not to follow the assumed dependence structure.
 Then, some copula parameters are obtained through the minimization of weighted goodness of fit statistics.
-In the semiparametric copula-based multivariate dynamic (SCOMDY) framework (\cite{ChenFan2006}),~\cite{KimLee} built a minimum density power divergence estimator which shows some resistance to some types of outliers. \cite{Denecke} proposed a parametric robust estimation method based on likelihood depth (\cite{Rousseeuw}).
-Recently,~\cite{Goegebeur} have considered robust and nonparametric estimation of the coefficient of tail dependence in presence of random covariates, that may be a way of estimating copulas for some particular models.
+In the semiparametric copula-based multivariate dynamic (SCOMDY) framework (\cite{ChenFan2006}), Kim and Lee~\cite{KimLee} built a minimum density power divergence estimator which shows some resistance to some types of outliers.
+Deneke and M\"uller\cite{Denecke} proposed a parametric robust estimation method based on likelihood depth (\cite{Rousseeuw}).
+Recently, Goegebeur et al.~\cite{Goegebeur} have considered robust and nonparametric estimation of the coefficient of tail dependence in presence of random covariates, that may be a way of estimating copulas for some particular models.
 Therefore, even if many estimators have been proposed for Huber contaminated models in general parametric cases, this has not been the case for semiparametric copula models yet.
 This paper is an attempt to fill this gap.

 \mds